-I have struggled with my health since my kids were born.
-After six or seven years of rapidly declining health, I started aggressively looking for medical guidance, but it took me three years and fifteen doctors to finally get my Hashimoto’s Disease diagnosis.
+I have struggled with my health since my kids were born nearly 15 years ago.
+After six or seven years of rapidly declining health, I started aggressively looking for medical guidance, but it took me three years and fifteen doctors to finally learn that I had Hashimoto’s Disease – my first diagnosis of many.

-Hashis is an auto-immune condition which has been described as the ‘canary in a coal mine’, because it often signals deeper problems.
+Hashis is an auto-immune condition which has been described as the ‘canary in a coal mine’, because it often signals more serious underlying health issues.
 It also tends to comes with a constellation of other issues – that was certainly the case for me.
-In the past few years, I’ve diagnosed with lead, mercury, and silver poisoning, as well as with chronic Lyme disease.
+In the past few years, I’ve diagnosed with lead, mercury, and silver poisoning, as well as with chronic Lyme disease and multiple co-infections.

 Needless to say, getting my life back continues to be a multi-year effort.
 I have chronicled my experiences here since I was first diagnosed.
 Here is a quote from my first blog post about why: